CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 Now that you have set up your GitHub account, it is time to learn how to use it.
 Whenever you are logged in to the GitHub website, you will see a plus icon in the upper right corner.
 When you click on that, you will see a menu that includes a *New Repository* link.
 Click on that link.
 Choosing a repository name comes next (if we have spaces in our repo name, GitHub will automatically replace them with hyphens).

-In this hands-on, we are going to create a remote repository on GitHub where we can push the local repository that we created  previously (our local and remote repos do not have to have the same name).
+In this hands-on quickstart guide, we are going to create a remote repository on GitHub where we can push the local repository that we created  previously (our local and remote repos do not have to have the same name).
 We can decide if our repo is public or private.

 The next important thing we need to look at is the *Initialize this repository with a README* checkbox.
 This is a very important step in creating our remote repo.
 If we check the box, it will automatically create and commit a *README file* in our remote repo.
-We will usually create our local repo first, so we will not check this box in this case (this is the case of our example in this hands-on).
+We will usually create our local repo first, so we will not check this box in this case (this is the case of our example in this hands-on quickstart guide).

 <a name="connecting"/>
 ### 3.2.
 Connecting local repository to Github repository